 Please don’t come to class if you feel unwell.

 Important Announcement: From 1st August 2021, The JQ Set will increase student numbers back to 10 students per class, and social distancing will be 1m+ from August classes onwards.

 Students are asked to wash their hands with soap and water for 20 seconds as soon as they arrive at the workshop, before going to their bench.
 They should also wash their hands regularly during class (especially after using tissues or touching their faces) and before they leave.
 The handwashing station is in the wc – please wipe the taps before and after use.

-The will be hand sanitiser provided at the entrance to the workshop, at the hot drinks station (see section below) and at the shared equipment area in the teaching studio (pickle pot, ultrasonic, barreller etc).
+The will be hand sanitiser provided at the entrance to the workshop and at the shared equipment area in the teaching studio (pickle pot, ultrasonic, barreller etc).
 There will also be smaller bottles of hand sanitiser dotted around the studio for ease, and it’d be great if you could bring your own.

 Students should bring their own aprons from now on.
 Once used in the workshop, it won’t be suitable for use in the kitchen so please don’t bring your lovely cooking apron!
 There will be aprons available for a hire fee of £5 in case you forget yours (this is to cover the cleaning/ironing after each use – it’s not my favourite part of my job!).